thucke/docker-images/OracleDatabase/README.md

 	http://localhost:8080/apex/apex_admin

+If you lack the ability to login using a password you could set an new password into the preinstalles APEX installation.
+Log into SQLPLUS and enter:

+	@$ORACLE_HOME/apex/apxxepwd admin

-You want to install the latest version of APEX just when creating the container.
+You might to install the latest version of APEX just when creating the container.
 For that please download the appropiate file from the [Oracle Application Express Downloads](http://www.oracle.com/technetwork/developer-tools/apex/downloads/index.html) page and put that file into the later described setup folder. ... together with the provided file [install_apex.sh](setup/install_apex.sh).
 Open up this file and adjust the pre-configured filename that it fits the name of the downloadefile.

 **ATTENTION**